Ashurasaptha/AshuraVibe/README.md

 # AshuraVibe 🕉️

 Welcome to **AshuraVibe**, a Bluetooth-controlled resonant frequency device inspired by Lord Shiva’s cosmic dance and the sacred seven.
-Created by **AshuraSaptha**, a devotee of Shiva, this device uses a physical singing bowl to produce calming, vibrational tones for meditation, alarms, and sound therapy.
-Embrace the transformative chaos of life with Shiva’s grace.
+Created by **AshuraSaptha**, a devotee of Shiva, this device uses a physical singing bowl to produce calming tones for meditation, alarms, and sound therapy.
+If you use this idea, please credit **AshuraSaptha** under the CC BY 4.0 license.

 ## About AshuraVibe
-- **Concept:** A wellness device combining a physical aluminum singing bowl with Bluetooth control via an Android app.
+- **Concept:** A wellness device blending a physical aluminum singing bowl with Bluetooth control via an Android app.
-- **Inspiration:** Lord Shiva’s Tandava and the mystical number seven, reflecting transformation and balance.
+- **Inspiration:** Shiva’s Tandava and the mystical number seven, reflecting transformation and balance.
-- **Creator:** AshuraSaptha, channeling Shiva’s energy through innovation.
+- **Creator:** AshuraSaptha, channeling Shiva’s unstable, cosmic energy.
 - **Mantra:** Om Namah Shivaya

 ## Features
-- **Physical Resonance:** 6-inch aluminum singing bowl (tuned to 432Hz) for authentic, vibrational tones.
+- **Physical Resonance:** 6-inch aluminum singing bowl (432Hz) for authentic tones.
-- **Bluetooth Control:** Android app for scheduling alarms, meditation sessions, and frequency presets (432Hz, 528Hz, 963Hz).
+- **Bluetooth Control:** Android app for scheduling alarms, meditation, and presets (432Hz, 528Hz, 963Hz).
-- **Multi-Use:** Supports alarms, meditation, sound therapy, and focus timers.
+- **Multi-Use:** Alarms, meditation, sound therapy, focus timers.
-- **Devotional Touch:** Inspired by Shiva’s cosmic energy, designed for devotees and wellness enthusiasts.
+- **Devotional Vibe:** Designed for Shiva devotees and wellness enthusiasts.

 ## Repository Contents
-- **Documentation:** Product specs and design details (coming soon).
+- **Documentation:** Product specs in `docs/`.
-- **Schematics:** Hardware diagrams for the singing bowl, solenoid, and ESP32 (to be added).
+- **Schematics:** Hardware diagrams (to be added).
-- **Code:** Arduino firmware for ESP32 and Flutter app code (in progress).
+- **Code:** Arduino firmware and Flutter app code (in progress).
-- **Images:** Shiva-inspired visuals to reflect the vibe.
+- **Images:** Shiva-inspired visuals.

+## License
+AshuraVibe is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Please credit **AshuraSaptha** when using or adapting this work.

 ## Get Involved
-- **Follow:** Connect with me on [X](https://x.com/AshuraSaptha) for updates.
+- **Follow:** Connect with me on [X](https://x.com/AshuraSaptha).
-- **Contribute:** Fork this repo, share ideas, or build your own AshuraVibe under the CC BY 4.0 license.
+- **Contribute:** Fork this repo and share ideas under CC BY 4.0, crediting **AshuraSaptha**.
 - **Hashtags:** #AshuraVibe #ShivaBhakt #WellnessTech

 Join the cosmic dance of transformation! 🕉️